My mother died giving birth to me, so I'm an only child...

 But Sympathetic Sue's unhappy past doesn't really match up with how much she angsts over it.
 No matter how many traumatic events her history involves, the angst is still not portrayed realistically.
 Often, it doesn't even have any real permanent implications; it's just a reason to gain the attention of a true love who will spend most of the story trying to make her feel better about it.
 Essentially, it's not an important part of the story, or the character.
 It's just there to make people feel sorry for her.

 She'll talk about her pain constantly and as soon as possible.
 In Real Life

-, some people are very open about their emotional pain because talking about it is therapeutic.
+, some people are very quiet about past trauma, and simply don't share with anyone if the trust isn't there, or if they're not ready to talk.
+On the other hand, other people are very open about their emotional pain because talking about it is therapeutic.
 A problem shared is a problem halved, people!
 But Sue's sharing will simply double it.

 to its most extreme state, blaming herself for her parents dying in a plane crash, and not just feeling mild guilt either, but wallowing in it deeply and extensively for years on end to get attention.
 The other characters will never get tired of trying to cheer her up, even if it's totally out of character for their personality.
 If they're not near her, they'll probably be discussing how sorry they feel for her.

 She'll never attempt to relieve the emotional pain herself — other characters do all the legwork for her.
 The implication is, if she moves out of her pain too quickly — or at all — it was never that big of a deal in the first place.
 Any character who doesn't try to help gets chewed out or portrayed as a jerk.

 And most of all, the story comes to an end as soon as the angst is gone.